 It’s been great for when I’m sewing and writing patterns, as I can grab everything fast and put it back just as fast.

 It just needed a rethink and refresh to work its best for me again.

 This week I went through the contents and culled the excess pens and scissors from the top tier.
 I also switched around the lower tier with some practical items like my tape measure and notepaper and some purely special items like my tins which are mainly just there for cute.

-So now we move over to the next notional theme I’m focusing on this week…my thread!
+So now we move over to the next notional theme I’m focusing on…my thread!

 When we began the first serious fit out of my studio, I really wanted to put my thread on display.

 I loved all the pretty pictures of thread displayed on the walls of studios and I was determined to have one too, so we built a serious pegboard to mount it all on and I had great fun decorating it.

 After nearly 30 years of dressmaking, sewing and quilting I have accumulated a lot of thread.

 I have a lot of colours and I still use a wide range of colours for top stitching and quilting.
 This is actually only a fraction of it.
 I have double ups, overlocker thread, embroidery cones etc. in another container.